nedap/time_pilot/README.md

 TimePilot is a RubyGem that makes it possible to define features that can be enabled for a certain group of users.
 It requires very little configuration, and is designed to work stand-alone on any object.
 TimePilot uses Redis for storage.

+> [!IMPORTANT]
+> TimePilot is not multi-tenant or multi-database aware.
+Features are stored in Redis using a key generated from
+> the class name and ID of the object; if this ID can be the same across databases (i.e. it is not a UUID) then
+> you will run into duplicate keys.

 ## Installation

 Add this line to your application's Gemfile: